jlimsy/api-test/README.md

 ## Icebox

-- Search bar on Notes Pages to filter notes
+- Search bar on Notes Pages to find notes
+- Sort notes by date - they seem to be randomly rendering?
+- Notes formatting - Airtable limitation?
 - Option to have the entire news article loaded

 ---